 Students who are eligible for financial aid and enroll at JJC receive an award notification which lists each type of financial aid you may receive.
-The award amount shown in the award notification is based on full-time enrollment (12 or more credit hours enrolled) at the time the award is processed.
+The award amount shown in the award notification is based on full-time enrollment at the time the award is processed.
+(Full-time credit hour requirement varies based on the award.)
 If the award is processed for fall term, the award notification will also include a projected award amount for potential spring enrollment.

 However, the actual amount of aid the student receives will be based on their actual enrollment as of the financial aid census date.
 Financial Aid will be adjusted based on student's actual enrollment status, up through the Pell Recalculation date of each term/course.
 As a result this may cause a balance (from tuition, fees, books, and/or meal plan) that the student will owe JJC.
-Balances not paid may result in course(s) being deleted through the scheduled drop for non-payments process (for drop date information go to www.jjc.edu/info/duedates).
+Balances not paid may result in course(s) being deleted through the scheduled drop for non-payments process (for drop date information go to www.ijc.edu/info/duedates).
 After this point, financial aid will not be adjusted unless it falls into one of the following categories: